daffainfo/ctf-writeup/DeadSec CTF 2023/README.md

 # DeadSec CTF 2023
 CTF writeup for The DeadSec CTF 2023.
-I took part in this CTF competition with the TCP1P team, and got 16th place out of 436 teams
+I took part in this CTF competition with the TCP1P team and secured the 16th place out of 436 teams

 | Category | Challenge |
 | --- | --- |